 The present document does not define the common test environment required for testing the implementation of the underlying RRC/NAS protocols, i.e. the bearers used for transport of the Mission Critical Services signalling and media.
-This is defined in TS 36.508 [6] and referred to from the present document whenever needed.
+This is defined in TS 36.508 [6] for EPS (LTE) or TS 38.508-1 [132] for NR/5GC, and referred to from the present document whenever needed.

 In regard to default messages or other information elements contents, the present document refers to content defined in requirements specifications specified by 3GPP or other organisations.